straightdave/arion/README.md

 Arion is a gRPC tool to:
 - get service information
 - debug endpoints
-- do the performance test agains endpoints
+- do the performance test against endpoints

 ## Get Arion
 ```bash